AttaUllah941/EMS/README.md

 - The application is fully functional with mock data
 - All features are implemented as per requirements
-- The JS Executor handles both sync and async functions sequentially
 - Error handling is implemented throughout the application
 - Responsive design for mobile and desktop views